LCAV/dsp-labs/docs/alien-voice/implementation.md

 _Hint: Go to the "Clock Configuration" tab \(from the main window pane\) to see what is the frequency of the input clock to "TIM2".
 From this calculate the prescaler value to increase the timer's period to_ $$1\,[\mu s]$$_._
 {% endhint %}

 You can leave the rest of the parameters as is for "TIM2".
-Finally, you can update the initialization code by pressing the _gear_ button in the toolbar.
-As before, do not open the project when prompted to do; select "Close".
+Finally, you can update the initialization code by saving the file.

-You can now open the SW4STM32 software.
 In order to use the timer we configured, we will need to define a variable to keep track of the time and a macro to reset the timer.
 Between the `USER CODE BEGIN PV` and `USER CODE END PV` comments, add the following lines in the `main.c` file.

 ```c
 /* USER CODE BEGIN PV */